Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

 \section{Applications of the 1-bit extraction method \texttt{COMBINE}}

-We apply the \texttt{COMBINE} procedure to de-randomize a number of $1$-bit barely random algorithms.
-In particular, we de-randomize the binary string guessing game of \cite{BockenhauerHKKSS14}, the Han et al. \cite{han2015randomized} algorithms for the proportional and general knapsack problems, the Fung et al. \cite{fung2014improved} interval selection algorithms for single-length and monotone instances with arbitrary weights, as well as for C-Benevolent and D-benevolent weighted instances (in the terminology of Woeginger \cite{woeginger1994line}).
-We also de-randomize the unweighted throughput scheduling algorithms of Kalyanasundaram and Pruhs \cite{kalyanasundaram2003maximizing} and Chrobak et al. \cite{chrobak2007online}.
+We apply the \texttt{COMBINE} procedure to derandomize a number of $1$-bit barely random algorithms.
+In particular, we derandomize the general and proportional knapsack algorithms of Han et al. \cite{han2015randomized}, the interval selection algorithms of Fung et al. \cite{fung2014improved} for single-length and monotone instances with arbitrary weights as well as C-benevolent and D-benevolent weighted instances, the unweighted throughput scheduling algorithms of Kalyanasundaram and Pruhs \cite{kalyanasundaram2003maximizing} and Chrobak et al. \cite{chrobak2007online}, and the Fung et al. \cite{fung2014improved} algorithm for single-length throughput instances with arbitrary weights.
+We also consider derandomizing the algorithm of Albers \cite{Albers02} for the makespan problem on identical machines, but here our algorithm is not as good as the random-order algorithm of Albers and Janke \cite{AlbersJ21}.
+Finally, we consider the algorithm of Kimbrel and Saia \cite{KimbrelS00} for the two-machine job shop problem, where we obtain no improvement over what is already known for deterministic algorithms under adversarial order.

-With the exception of the application to single length instances, the weighted interval selection results and the unweighted throughput results are in the {\it real time with random-order model}, where the set of release times in the set of input items are fixed and a random permutation is then applied to the remainder of each input item.
-We will precisely specify this real time model for the interval selection and throughput problems.
+With the exception of the application to single-length instances, the weighted interval selection results and the unweighted throughput results are in the {\it real-time with random-order model}, where the set of release times in the set of input items are fixed and a random permutation is then applied to the remaining parameters of each input item.
+We will precisely specify this real-time model for the interval selection and throughput problems.
+Following most of the literature, we state our results as ratios greater than 1.

-Following most of the literature, we state results for the binary string guessing and scheduling problems as ratios greater than 1, and results for the knapsack problems as ratios less than 1.
-We defer to the appendix most of the details of each de-randomization.